 The topic draws together current research interests and expertise in law, conflict history and maritime archaeology as well as environmental and cultural sustainability.

-Plymouth’s clear links to the military (HMS Exeter for example was Devonport constructed and based) and the Charlestown Museum’s wide-ranging collection provide a perfect backdrop to frame the exhibitions.
-It is hoped the posters will offer a thought-provoking introduction to some key concepts around the protection and management of underwater cultural heritage assets.
+Plymouth’s clear links to the military (HMS Exeter for example was Devonport constructed and based) and the Charlestown Museum’s wide-ranging collection provided a perfect backdrop to frame the exhibitions.
+It was hoped the posters would offer a thought-provoking introduction to some key concepts around the protection and management of underwater cultural heritage assets.

-The exhibitions will be of interest to those involved in heritage conservation policy, salvage law, maritime military history and wreck divers.
+The exhibitions were of interest to those involved in heritage conservation policy, salvage law, maritime military history and wreck divers.